nehakalra54/acrolinx-sidebar-demo-osx/README.md

 * Plugin's principal class should implement `AcrolinxSidebarDelegate` methods `sidebarDidSelectWithMatches` and `sidebarDidReplaceWithReplacements`.
 * When user selects a card in sidebar, these methods are called accordingly for highlighting or replacement.
 * Parameter is an array of dictionaries which hold content, range, and replacements.
-* The offsets correspond to the cotent sent to the server.
+* The offsets correspond to the content sent to the server.
 * The plugin should map these ranges to the actual ranges in the document and interact with the editor to highlight or replace text.
 * You can refer to the link [here](https://cdn.rawgit.com/acrolinx/acrolinx-sidebar-demo/v0.3.37/doc/pluginDoc/interfaces/_plugin_interfaces_.acrolinxplugin.html#selectranges) for possible lookup strategies.

 ##Framework Reference
-Refer to doc/com.acrolinx.AcrolinxPlugin-Framework.docset for the class reference.
+Refer to `doc/com.acrolinx.AcrolinxPlugin-Framework.docset` for the class reference.

 ## License